robcarver17/skipperman/docs/ideas.md

 ### Required for racing event:

-- WEIRD registraition effects
-- spotter sheets (excel)
 - users and passwords (skipper, deputy, instructors)
+- clear up reporting so uses common code
+- spotter sheets  report
+- link to google sheets for pb2 / instructors
 - regular backups on all writes; include roll back function
 - all buttons should save first
+- clear old reports for event (remove rednedant permalinks)

 ### Required for social event: